Zerzevan Castle

 Zerzevan Castle (Qesra Zêrzevan, Zîrzevan Zerzevan Kalesi Զերզեվանի ամրոց), also known as Samachi Castle, is a ruined Eastern Roman castle, a former important military base, in Diyarbakır Province, southeastern Turkey.
 Archaeological excavations at the site revealed the existence of underground structures, among them a temple of Mithraism, a mystery religion.
 The castle was used as a civilian settlement between the 1890s and the 1960s.
 The site is partly open to tourism.

 Etymology

 Some travellers mention the name of this place as "Kasr Zerzaua" in 18th century while Evliya Celebi, an Ottoman traveller who lived in 17th century mentions in his Seyahatname (volume IV) about this place as "Zerzivan Valley" while travelling from Diyarbakir to Mardin.
 The name of Zerzevan derives from Kurdish word of "zêr" (gold) and it "is the changed form of Zerzaua mentioned by the travellers and it is the name given to the settlement while the village" was located in the same place.
+Zêr in Kurdish is Gold and Zîv is Silver (Gold and Silver), castle of gold and silver.